ngrogg/leapp-elevate-centos7-helper/README.md

 ## Overview
 A BASH script designed to work with the Alma Linux ELevate tool to upgrade CentOS 7 servers to Rocky 8. <br>

-A currently In-Progress version upgrading Rocky 8 can be found [here](https://github.com/ngrogg/leapp-elevate-rocky8-helper). <br>
+For the Rocky 8 to Rocky 9 version of the script (Version r82r9), see [here](https://github.com/ngrogg/leapp-elevate-rocky8-helper). <br>

 Alma Linux ELevate documentation can be found [here](https://almalinux.org/elevate/) <br>
 Yes, it's formatted as ELevate. <br>